 While living in Saudi Arabia, this author went to Paris with a friend, to bring back a Burman cat, but while there, I visited the French Federation of Cuniculiculture and secured addresses of Hotot breeders.
 Upon returning to Arabia, I contacted these breeders and arranged two shipments to be sent to the states.
 The first shipment of two pair, with the does mated up, arrived in Houston, Texas at 2:45 P.M. on June 25, 1978.
 This shipment came from Mr. Fernand Eberli of Saint Louis, France.
 The second shipment, I had sent to my dear late friend Mrs. Margaret Henderson, of Albuquerque, New Mexico.
 The three does and one buck arrived on July 2, 1978 and came from Mrs. Silvea Amen of Castres, France.

+(Webmistress's note: Bob Whitman learned in the 1980s that he was not the first to import Blanc de Hotots into the United States.
+I will expand on this at a later date but the information can be found in the articles section.)
 The first litter of Hotots kindled in the US, came on July 24, 1978 and consisted of eight; six Hotots, one Boxer (a Charlie with just one eye band) and one Silver Piebald (similar to a mismarked Dutch, yet the black sections would silver out as in our Silver Fox).
 These mismarked animals were never used in the breeding program.

 America's first public viewing of the Blanc de Hotot was at the New Mexico State Fair when Henderson and I exhibited two 6/8 does.
 These rabbits were judged per the translated French standard on September 17, 1978 by Judge Jack Munhenk.
 Eleven Hotots were presented at the 55th ARBA Convention at Saginaw, Michigan where the ARBA Standards Committee recommended the acceptance of the Blanc de Hotot to the Book of Standards.
 On March 5, 1979 the ARBA approved the breed into the organization when the standard was published in Domestic Rabbits magazine May-June issue Vol. 7, No. 3.